Hero Background Image

 It's been a relatively limited offering so far, though.
 Buyers are subject to caps on income ($125,000 p.a. for singles, $200,000 p.a. for couples) and property value — and those price limits have meant the eligible buyer pool, and the pool of available properties, is small.

-From October, that pool widens significantly.
-Income caps will be scrapped, property price caps are rising in line with different states' home values, and there will be no limit to the number of places available in the scheme.
+From October, that pool widened significantly.
+Income caps are scrapped, property price caps have risen in line with different states' home values, and there will be no limit to the number of places available in the scheme.

 Property price caps from 1 October 2025